 A Fingerprint Reader in Windows lets you log into your Windows laptop using your fingerprint.
 The feature provides biometric credentials to sign in to your account that requires you to enter your account credentials in Windows 10/8.

-The Fingerprint Reader software primarily works by scanning an image of your fingerprint, and then saving a registered copy of it.
-When you sign into Windows 8.1, the fingerprint reader scans your fingerprint and checks it with the saved version.
+The Fingerprint Reader software primarily works by scanning an image of your fingerprint and then saving a registered copy of it.
+When you sign in to Windows 10/8.1, the fingerprint reader scans your fingerprint and checks it with the saved version.
 If it matches, you are allowed to access the system.

 It’s been observed that the built-in finger-print reader develops issues when updating drivers or after you upgrade your Windows OS to a newer version.
 If you face such an issue, then this post may help you troubleshoot the issue.

 First physically clean the fingerprint reader sensor using a tissue or a clean cloth and ensure that your fingerprint reader software is up-to-date.
 See if it works now.

 2] Check if it has been registered correctly

 If you use Microsoft Fingerprint Reader software, then this issue could occur if your fingerprint has not been registered correctly or if there is no Windows password for the Windows account.

 Create a Windows login password via User Accounts.
 Next, uninstall and then reinstall DigitalPersona Password Manager or your Fingerprint Reader software and register your Fingerprint afresh.

 3] Check if it is enabled in BIOS

 The Biometric device is a hardware that controls the fingerprint reader.
 Depending on the model number of your computer, there are options in the BIOS to turn the biometric device on and off.